johnnymatthews/add-border-to-image/README.md

 # Add border to image

-Literally just a CLI tool that adds a fixed black border to a user-supplied image.
+Literally just a CLI tool that adds a fixed black border to the top of a user-supplied image.

 ## Why